Authenticated encryption: History

 The need for authenticated encryption emerged from the observation that securely combining separate confidentiality and authentication block cipher operation modes could be error prone and difficult.
-This was confirmed by a number of practical attacks introduced into production protocols and applications by incorrect implementation, or lack of authentication (including SSL/TLS).
+This was confirmed by a number of practical attacks introduced into production protocols and applications by incorrect implementation, or lack of authentication.

 Around the year 2000, a number of efforts evolved around the notion of standardizing modes that ensured correct implementation.
 In particular, strong interest in possibly secure modes was sparked by the publication of Charanjit Jutla's integrity-aware CBC and integrity-aware parallelizable, IAPM, modes in 2000 (see OCB and chronology).

 Six different authenticated encryption modes (namely offset codebook mode 2.0, OCB 2.0; Key Wrap; counter with CBC-MAC, CCM; encrypt then authenticate then translate, EAX; encrypt-then-MAC, EtM; and Galois/counter mode, GCM) have been standardized in ISO/IEC 19772:2009.
 More authenticated encryption methods were developed in response to NIST solicitation.
 Sponge functions can be used in duplex mode to provide authenticated encryption.

 Bellare and Namprempre (2000) analyzed three compositions of encryption and MAC primitives, and demonstrated that encrypting a message and subsequently applying a MAC to the ciphertext (the Encrypt-then-MAC approach) implies security against an adaptive chosen ciphertext attack, provided that both functions meet minimum required properties.
 Katz and Yung investigated the notion under the name "unforgeable encryption" and proved it implies security against chosen ciphertext attacks.

 In 2013, the CAESAR competition was announced to encourage design of authenticated encryption modes.

 In 2015, ChaCha20-Poly1305 is added as an alternative AE construction to GCM in IETF protocols.

-Authenticated encryption with associated data (AEAD)
+Variants

-AEAD is a variant of AE that allows a recipient to check the integrity of both the encrypted and unencrypted information in a message.
-AEAD binds associated data (AD) to the ciphertext and to the context where it is supposed to appear so that attempts to "cut-and-paste" a valid ciphertext into a different context are detected and rejected.
+Authenticated encryption with associated data

-It is required, for example, by network packets or frames where the header needs visibility, the payload needs confidentiality, and both need integrity and authenticity.
+Authenticated encryption with associated data (AEAD) is a variant of AE that allows the message to include "associated data" (AD, additional non-confidential information, a.k.a. "additional authenticated data", AAD).
+A recipient can check the integrity of both the associated data and the confidential information in a message.
+AD is useful, for example, in network packets where the header should be visible for routing, but the payload needs to be confidential, and both need integrity and authenticity.
+The notion of AEAD was formalized by Rogaway (2002).